bizflycloud/terraform-provider-bizflycloud/website/docs/r/server.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_server"
+page_title: "Bizfly Cloud: bizflycloud_server"
 sidebar_current: "docs-bizflycloud-resource-server"
 description: |-
-  Provides a BizFly Cloud Server resource.
+  Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Servers.
 Servers also support provisioning.
 ---

 # bizflycloud\_server

-Provides a BizFly Cloud Server resource.
+Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Server.
 Servers also support [provisioning](/docs/provisioners/index.html).